pivotal/docs-tap/install.md

 1. (Optional) [Install any additional packages](install-components.md) that were not included in your profile.

-After you install Dev Profile onto your cluster, you can install the Tanzu Developer Tools for VSCode extension to help you develop against it.
+After you install Light Profile on to your cluster, you can install the Tanzu Developer Tools for VSCode extension to help you develop against it.
 For instructions, see [Installing Tanzu Dev Tools for VSCode](vscode-extension/install.md).

 ## <a id='configure-envoy-lb'></a> Configure LoadBalancer for Contour ingress